PoliticalGraveyard.com

 Wells, Lois See V. Lois Wells

 Wells, Louis H. — of Pavilion, Genesee County, N.Y.
+Republican.
 Member of New York state assembly from Genesee County, 1914-18.
 Burial location unknown.

 Wells, Lynn Boyd (b.
 1893) — also known as Lynn B. Wells — of West Liberty, Morgan County, Ky.
 Born in West Liberty, Morgan County, Ky., January 29, 1893.
-Son of Edward Granvil Wells and Arzelda (Keeton) Wells.
 Democrat.
 Served in the U.S. Army during World War I; lawyer; elected Kentucky state house of representatives 75th District 1955.
 Church of Christ.
 Member, Freemasons; Veterans of Foreign Wars; American Legion; Disabled American Veterans; American Bar Association.
 Burial location unknown.

 Wells, Madison See James Madison Wells

 Wells, Margaret Josephine — of Michigan.
 Progressive.
 Candidate for Michigan state senate 1st District, 1952.
 Female.
-Still living as of 1952.
+Presumed deceased.
+Burial location unknown.

 Wells, Marvin — of Tacoma, Pierce County, Wash.
 Democrat.
 Delegate to Democratic National Convention from Washington, 2008.
 Still living as of 2008.